Akascape/Video-Stitching-Perspective-Transition/README.md

 | `--loftr-max-dim`  |       | int    | `1152`            | Maximum dimension for LoFTR feature matching                       |
 | `--fade-in`        |       | int    | `10`              | Number of frames to fade in the foreground at the start            |
 | `--fade-out`       |       | int    | `10`              | Number of frames to fade out the pre-clip at the end               |

+Use `the video_stitcher_layers.py` to get separate outputs synced layers for compositing.

 ### Fix download issues:
 ```
 urllib.error.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1000)>